FACT-Finder-Web-Components/magento2-module/README.md

 The module should now appear in the upper list *List of enabled modules*.

-Also, check in the Magento 2 backend "Stores → Configuration → Advanced → Advanced" if the module output is activated.
+Also, check in the Magento 2 backend "Stores → Configuration → Catalog → FACT-Finder" if the module output is activated.

 ![Module configuration](docs/assets/admin-section.png "Module configuration")